-The term 'legal environment' used in this document indicates the setting in which the graduate will generally work, and is not intended to imply that the graduate is practicing law.
-The descriptions of the vocational skills as stated in the outcomes should also be understood to indicate a level of legal knowledge and skill appropriate to the Law Clerk Advanced graduate, which could be expected to be achieved within the time frame of this program.
+The descriptions of legal skills, responsibilities, and settings, referred to in this document indicate the abilities and environment in which the graduate will generally work, and are not intended to imply that the Law Clerk is practicing law.
+The descriptions of the vocational skills as stated in the outcomes should also be understood to indicate a level of legal knowledge and skill appropriate to the Law Clerk, which could be expected to be achieved within the time frame of this program.